-Update: the deadline to apply for this program has been extended to January 27, 2021.
-For more information, click here.
+Update: Please note the application deadline for this program has been extended to Jan.
+28.

-Farmers who planted cover crops this fall without financial assistance from state or federal cost-share programs may be eligible for a $5/acre discount on their 2021 crop insurance premium.
-The program is administered by the Iowa Department of Agriculture and Land Stewardship (IDALS) and U.S. Department of Agriculture’s Risk Management Agency (RMA).
+NEVADA, IOWA – Iowa farmers who planted cover crops this fall without financial assistance from state or federal cost-share programs may be eligible for a $5/acre discount on their 2022 crop insurance premium.
+This discount is a program administered by the Iowa Department of Agriculture and Land Stewardship (IDALS) and the U.S. Department of Agriculture’s Risk Management Agency (RMA).

 Applications will be accepted through Jan.
-15 and the process is entirely online.
-Interested producers should go to apply.cleanwateriowa.org to apply.
+28 and the process is entirely online.
+Interested producers should visit apply.cleanwateriowa.org to apply.

-To be eligible, a farmer’s cover crops must not be harvested for grain, must be terminated according to RMA guidelines, and be followed by an insured crop.
 IDALS will determine eligibility, verify acres and cover crops, and relay that information to RMA.
-If enrollment is approved, the farmer will see the discount reflected on their 2021 crop insurance premium.
+If enrollment is approved, the farmer will see the discount reflected on their spring 2022 crop insurance premium.

 Iowa is a national leader in cover crop use and is one of the first states to offer such an incentive.
-Now in its fourth year, the program has enrolled nearly 17,000 farmers.
+Now in its fifth year, the program has enrolled about 1,700 farmers.

 Hansen said this program is not the same as the Pandemic Cover Crop Program offered nationwide last year.